On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: The Derived Equivalence Class

 \subsection{Main Results}

 The following setup will be used throughout this section. \begin{setup} Suppose $\cE$ is a Frobenius category such that its stable category $\ucE$ is a $k$-linear, Hom-finite, Krull-Schmidt, 2-CY triangulated category with shift functor $\Sigma$.
-Additionally assume that: \begin{itemize} \item $\Sigma^2$ is isomorphic to the identity functor on $\ucE$. \item $\ucE$ has finitely many basic maximal rigid objects. \end{itemize} \end{setup}
+Additionally assume that: \begin{itemize} \item $\Sigma^2$ is isomorphic to the identity functor on $\ucE$. \item $\ucE$ has at least one but only finitely many basic maximal rigid objects. \end{itemize} \end{setup} \begin{remark} \begin{enumerate}[leftmargin=0cm,itemindent=.6cm,labelwidth=\itemindent,labelsep=0cm,align=left] \item The first additional assumption means $\ucE$ is a $0$-Calabi-Yau category, but as we wish to view $\ucE$ as a category with cluster-tilting theory plus some additional conditions, we write the assumptions as above. \item By Lemma \ref{rigsummand}, the second assumption further implies that $\ucE$ has only finitely many basic rigid objects. \end{enumerate} \end{remark}